zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The final command to import the plans collection into Azure Cosmos DB is displayed in the Command Prompt window.](media/vscode-terminal-mongoimport.png "Bash terminal window")

-    > You will see a message indicating the number of documents imported, which should be 3 for plans.
+    > **Note**: You will see a message indicating the number of documents imported, which should be 3 for plans.

 11. Verify the import by selecting **Data Explorer** in your Cosmos DB account in the Azure portal, expanding plans, and selecting **Documents**.
 You will see the three documents imported listed.